 Drupal specific alternatives

-- You can add fields to the user account in Drupal (rather than adding them as a profile).
+You can add fields directly to Drupal user accounts without using an embedded profile.
 These fields won't be available in CiviCRM but they will be more available in Drupal, so depending on why you are collecting this information, that may be appropriate for you.

 With some basic coding skills (which if you are keen and reasonably technically minded you might be able to pick up in a day or so) you could use the API to flexibly display data on your website.
-See the Developer guide for an introduction to using the API.
+See the Developer Documentation wiki (http://wiki.civicrm.org/confluence/display/CRMDOC/Develop) for an introduction to using the API.